basesof/Instagram-Brute-Checker/README.md

 3.I uploaded 1000 lines, but the program only sees 970 lines.
 Why?
 The program filters the lines to determine which ones are suitable or unsuitable for sending requests.

 4.How can I improve the results of finding accounts?
 Use different user agents for the program in UserAgents.txt, as an example of a user agent that the program accepts.

+5.Where can I find the results of the program?
+After launching, a folder named output_ is created, where you will find the results of the program's work.

+good job everyone